nhoening/fjd/README.rst

     $ screen -ls

 and inspect them if you want.
-As attaching to screen sessions is cumbersome and ``fjd`` also might close them before you have a chance to see what went wrong, ``fjd`` logs screen output to ``~/.fjd/<project>/screenlogs`` (each screen has its own log file).
+As attaching to screen sessions is cumbersome and ``fjd`` can also close them before you have a chance to see what went wrong (this is an option you can set, see next example below), ``fjd`` logs screen output to ``~/.fjd/<project>/screenlogs`` (each screen has its own log file).